-Special feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services. • We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
-If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms in addition to other terms as necessary.
-Until you sign and return the agreement, regular contract benefits will continue. • Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
-You must cooperate with the review process. • By approving an alternative benefit, we do not guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign an agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
-You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request. • Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
-However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claim process.
-(See Section 8.)
-Travel benefit/services overseas For covered services rendered by a hospital or by a doctor outside the United States, the Plan will pay eligible charges at PPO benefit levels, limited to the Plan's allowance established for the Washington, D.C.
+Flexible benefits option Under the flexible benefits option, we determine the most effective way to preservices.
+We may identify medically appropriate alternatives to regular contract benefits so costly alternative.
+If we identify a less costly alternative, we will ask y an alternative benefits agreement that will include all of the following term addition to other terms as necessary.
+Until you sign and return the agreement contract benefits will continue.
+Alternative benefits will be made available for a limited time period and an our ongoing review.
+You must cooperate with the review process.
+By approving an alternative benefit, we do not guarantee you will get it in The decision to offer an alternative benefit is solely ours, and except as explanation. nefits as a you to sign ns in nent, regular are subject to the future. spressly less costly alternative.
+If we identify a less costly alternative, we will ask is an alternative benefits agreement that will include all of the following term addition to other terms as necessary.
+Until you sign and return the agreement contract benefits will continue.
+Alternative benefits will be made available for a limited time period and an our ongoing review.
+You must cooperate with the review process.
+By approving an alternative benefit, we do not guarantee you will get it in you to sign ns in nent, regular are subject to the future. spressly our ongoing review.
+You must cooperate with the review process.By approving an alternative benefit, we do not guarantee you will get it in the future. pressly • The decision to offer an alternative benefit is solely ours, and except as av provided in the agreement, we may withdraw it at any time and resume reg contract benefits. • If you sign an agreement, we will provide the agreed-upon alternative bene stated time period (unless circumstances change).
+You may request an extense the time period, but regular contract benefits will resume if we do not approved. tension of • Our decision to offer or withdraw alternative benefits is not subject to OPM under the disputed claims process.
+However, if at the time we make a deciregarding alternative benefits, we also decide that regular contract benefits payable, then you may dispute our regular contract benefits decision under disputed claim process.
+(See Section 8.) cision s are not Travel benefit/services overseasFor covered services rendered by a hospital or by a doctor outside the United Plan will pay eligible charges at PPO benefit levels, limited to the Plan's allow established for the Washington, D.C.
 Metropolitan area.
-The member is responsible for the difference between the Plan's allowance and the provider's charge.
-See page 79, Section 7.
-Filing a claim for covered services.
-Services for deaf and hearing impaired SAMBA has a TDD line for the hearing-impaired: 301/984-4155 (TDD equipment is needed).
-Online Resources Visit our web site at www.SambaPlans.com to view your claim history, order prescription refills and have access to many health resources, such as: • a Hospital Quality Ratings Guide and Treatment Cost Estimator tool, • an electronic Health Library to obtain information about a specific disease or medical condition, • a Health Assessment to help you determine what medical conditions you are at risk for due to personal habits, family history, etc. and what to do to reduce the chances of getting these conditions, • preventive care tips, and • tools to quit smoking, lose weight and live a healthier life.
+The member is response the difference between the Plan's allowance and the provider's charge.
+See p Section 7.
+Filing a claim for covered services. owance oonsible for Services for deaf and hearing impairedSAMBA has a TDD line for the hearing-impaired: 301/984-4155 (TDD equi needed). ipment is Online ResourcesVisit our web site at www.SambaPlans.com to view your claim history, order prefills and have access to many health resources, such as: prescription • a Hospital Quality Ratings Guide and Treatment Cost Estimator tool, • an electronic Health Library to obtain information about a specific disease condition, or medical • preventive care tips, and • tools to quit smoking, lose weight and live a healthier life.